GEM-benchmark/NL-Augmenter/transformations/contextual_meaning_perturbation/README.md

 ## What are the limitations of this transformation?
 Without using an additional grammar correction tool, it is difficult to avoid grammar mistakes completely.
-With the pre-configured settings, the risk of introducing small grammar mistakes is about 5% for English and about 10% for German data for sentences of average length.
-The meaning of the original sentence is preserved in <1% of the cases (as intended).
-Lowering the perturbation rate increases the risk of paraphrasing the sentences without changing their meaning.

 Since this transformation requires the use of a pre-trained language model (via HuggingFace), it is comparatively heavy-weighted.

-Author:
-Hanna Behnke, Imperial College London (hanna.behnke20@imperial.ac.uk)